morizyun/hexo-amazon-jp-link/README.md

 hexo-amazon-jp-link
 ==============

-Generate a link for amazon.co.jp.
+Generate a link for amazon.co.jp for hexo.

 ### Installation